okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/telephony-hook/index.md

 <HookResponseSize/>

-### commands
+### Commands

 The `commands` object is where you can provide commands to Okta.
-It is where you can tell Okta whether your attempt to send the OTP using your own telephony provider was successful.
+It’s where you can tell Okta whether your attempt to send the OTP using your own telephony provider was successful.

 The `commands` object is an array, allowing you to send multiple commands.
 In each array element, there needs to be a `type` property and `value` property.
 The `value` property is where you specify the status of your telephony transaction and other relevant transaction metadata.